Cocaine and society: Retail distribution

-Cocaine is readily available in all major countries' metropolitan areas.
-According to the Summer 1998 Pulse Check, published by the U.S. Office of National Drug Control Policy, cocaine use had stabilized across the country, with a few increases reported in San Diego, Bridgeport, Miami, and Boston.
-In the Western United States, cocaine usage was lower, which was thought to be due to a switch to methamphetamine among some users; methamphetamine is cheaper, three and a half times more powerful, and lasts 12–24 times longer with each dose.
-Nevertheless, the number of cocaine users remain high, with a large concentration among urban youth.

-In 2010, the purity- and inflation-adjusted retail price of cocaine was €191 per gram, based on data from 14 countries for which sufficient purity and price data were available, as reported by UNODC, ARQ, and EUROPOL.
+Cocaine is readily available in all major metropolitan areas.
+According to the Summer 1998 Pulse Check published by the U.S. Office of National Drug Control Policy, cocaine use had stabilized across the country with a few increases reported in San Diego, Bridgeport, Miami, and Boston.
+Use was lower in the western United States, thought to be due to a switch to methamphetamine by some; methamphetamine is cheaper, three-and-a-half times more powerful, and its high lasts 12 to 24 hours.
+The 2010 purity- and inflation-adjusted retail price of cocaine was €191 per gram, according to UNODC, ARQ, and Europol data from 14 countries for which sufficient purity and price data were available.

-In addition to the amounts previously mentioned, cocaine can be sold in "bill sizes": As of 2007 for example, $10 might purchase a "dime bag", a very small amount (0.1–0.15 g) of cocaine.
-These amounts and prices are very popular among young people because they are inexpensive and easily concealed on one's body.
-Quality and price can vary dramatically depending on supply and demand, and on geographic region.

-In 2008, the European Monitoring Centre for Drugs and Drug Addiction reports that the typical retail price of cocaine varied between €50 and €75 per gram in most European countries, although Cyprus, Romania, Sweden, and Turkey reported much higher values.
+Cocaine is also sold in "bill sizes"; $10 might purchase a "dime bag", a very small amount (0.1–0.15 g) of cocaine, in 2007.
+These amounts and prices are popular among young people because they are inexpensive and easily concealed on one's person.
+Quality and price can vary by supply and demand, and on geographic region.
+The European Monitoring Centre for Drugs and Drug Addiction reported that the typical retail 2008 price of cocaine varied from €50 and €75 per gram in most European countries, although Cyprus, Romania, Sweden, and Turkey reported higher values.